Monday, December 16, 2024

 Note on Reading and Class Discussions

 All reading will be in Understanding Civil Rights Litigation, supplemented by a handful of cases.
-We will spend more class time on the Puzzles from each chapter and additional problems posted to the Blogand less time working through the doctrine, especially on the problem-intensive sections.
+We will spend more class time on the Puzzles from each chapter and less time working through the doctrine, especially on the problem-intensive sections.
 This is the trade-off: There is less reading in this class and the reading is more straightforward than parsing cases yourself.
 But you must learn the doctrinal and theoretical basics (including the facts and details of key cases listed on the syllabus) through the short and straight-forward reading in preparing for class; you must understand the basic rules, standards, and ideas on a broad level, then apply that to our discussion of the Puzzles and problems.

 Introduction/Historical Context Understanding Ch.
 1